-Kapanlagi.com - Singer and songwriter Anji has finally spoken up about the royalty polemic that has recently become a hot topic among musicians in the country.
-According to Anji, the current debate has become too noisy and complicated.
-He admitted to being one of the more vocal parties from the beginning, but now he chooses to be quieter.
+Kapanlagi.com - Singer and songwriter Anji has finally spoken out about the royalty polemic that has recently become a hot topic among musicians in the country.
+According to Anji, the debate happening right now is too loud and complicated.
+He admitted to being one of the more vocal parties from the beginning, but has now chosen to remain quieter.

-"Actually, what is happening today is too noisy in my opinion.
-I was also one of those contributing to this noise at the beginning.
+"Actually, what is happening today is too loud in my opinion.
+I was also one of those contributing to this noise, in the early days.
 I have been discussing this since 2015.
-Basically about performing rights royalties," Anji said when met in the Kemang area, South Jakarta, Wednesday (25/6/2025).
+Basically about performing rights royalties," said Anji when met in the Kemang area, South Jakarta, on Wednesday (25/6/2025).

 1. Already Talked a Lot About Royalties Since 2015